dPhoeniixx/android_challenges/README.md

 # Android Trigger
 A plugin designed for Android challenges in CTFd enables players to automatically triage challenges, particularly those that require the installation of a hostile exploit application on the victim device to exploit the vulnerability.
 This plugin seamlessly integrates with Genymotion Cloud to provide emulator instances.

+The plugin was originally developed for @0xL4ugh CTF.

 ## Table of Contents
 - [Workflow](#workflow)
 - [Installation](#installation)